nikolowry/electron-gtk3/README.md

 ## Status
 Building on Arch Linux, other distros' statuses are unknown.
 Please open an issue if you encounter any errors.

+#### GN
+Chromium has stopped supporting GYP in versions > 53.
+I'll be waiting for Electron/Brightray/Libchromiumcontent to modify their build scripts before porting this script to use GN.

 ## Screenshots
 ![screenshot from 2016-05-20 15-54-44](https://cloud.githubusercontent.com/assets/597310/15440824/8a358f5a-1ea5-11e6-9cda-b1f520510bc2.png)